Gender equality.

 Gender pay equity

 This means paying men and women equal money for doing equal work.
-We’ve more or less achieved this, with exceptions in a small number of areas.
+We’ve more or less achieved this, and where the difference exists, it is largely due to factors like experience or tenure, and we continue to monitor this to support equitable outcomes.

 Gender pay gap

-We believe our gender pay gap largely reflects historical characteristics which are common to our industry.
+Our gender pay gap largely reflects historical characteristics which are common to our industry.
 Traditionally, in banking, management roles were predominantly filled by men, and front line service roles by women.
-Despite our efforts to promote balance in recent years, including growing more than half of our leaders to be women, a disparity remains.
+Our ongoing efforts to promote balance, including growing more women leaders, are beginning to make a difference.
+While a disparity still exists, we’re seeing encouraging signs of steady improvement.

-Our gender pay gap includes all pay for all employees, including base pay, bonuses, overtime and superannuation.
+Our gender pay gap calculation includes all full-time equivalent salary with any variable reward, special awards, higher duties allowance and superannuation contributions, and excluding overtime (together, ‘pay’).
 We think this is the fairest and most honest measure of the pay gap for our organisation.

 What are we doing?

-• Publish a comprehensive annual gender pay analysis.
+- Publish a comprehensive annual gender pay analysis report.

-• Review all related policies and processes to ensure they support gender pay.
+- Review related policies and processes as needed to make sure they support our gender pay efforts.